The trainer in the photo above is missing it…

 - Wider Pelvis: The pelvis widens a bit to accommodate the growing baby and provide mobility for birth.
 A wider pelvis increases foot width, which means that gait and movement patterns will likely be altered, which can result in movement compensations.

 It’s important to note that the movement compensations – and resulting pains and injuries – discussed above do NOT have to be an inevitable part of pregnancy.
 Therefore, coaching your client into neutral alignment will be a critical component of your prenatal training.
 It is also very important in postpartum training to minimize stress on a body that is trying to heal.

 How to Coach Your Clients into Neutral Alignment

 It’s also important to correct the opposite alignment issue: spinal flexion (rounding), especially during hinge patterns (first photo below) or when sitting on the bike for a cycling class (second photo).
-When hinging, encourage clients to initiate the movement by reaching their tailbone toward the back wall and keeping that ear-shoulder-hip alignment.
-For cycling, encourage clients to raise their handlebars as pregnancy progresses.
+When hinging, encourage clients to initiate the movement by reaching their tailbone toward the back wall and keeping ear-shoulder-hip alignment.
+For cycling, encourage clients to raise their handlebars as pregnancy progresses to remain in neutral.

 Interested in Learning More?

 While neutral alignment is the first concept we teach pre & postnatal clients, there is a lot that comes after that.
 To learn how to develop effective prenatal and postpartum training programs for clients of all stages and fitness levels, explore our education to become a Pre/Postnatal Performance Training Specialist.